 The concentrations provide teachers with face-to-face and/or online courses that require the application of what is being learned in class to how content is being taught in their classrooms.
-The primary goal is to enhance content knowledge and ability to deliver instruction in a common core curriculum area of specialization.
+The primary goal is to enhance content knowledge and the ability to deliver instruction in a common core curriculum area of specialization.
 The completion of five courses in the concentrations will result in a Rider University Professional Development Certificate in that specific concentration and in some instances a New Jersey Department of Education endorsement/certification.

 Admission to Rider's Teacher Leadership program is a selective process.

 To be considered, candidates must submit the following documents:

 - Official transcripts from all colleges and universities attended with a minimum 3.0 cumulative GPA.

 - Copies (annual or summative) of teaching evaluations for the most recent two years (one per academic year).